Daniel Avramovski

-Daniel Avramovski (Даниел Аврамовски; born 20 February 1995) is a Macedonian professional footballer who plays as an attacking midfielder for TFF First League club Iğdır.
+Daniel Avramovski (Даниел Аврамовски; born 20 February 1995) is a Macedonian professional footballer who plays as an attacking midfielder for Turkish TFF 1.
+Lig club Sivasspor.

 Club career

 Rabotnički

 Born in Skopje, Avramovski played with FK Rabotnički and FK Makedonija Gjorče Petrov in the First Macedonian Football League.
 While with Rabotnički, Avramovski developed a reputation which brought the attention of several European clubs, and in February 2012 was invited to a ten-day trial with Liverpool.

 Red Star Belgrade

 In July 2014 he signed a three-year contract with Serbian side Red Star Belgrade.
 On 30 August 2014, Avramovski scored on his debut with Red Star, scoring the only goal in the 1–0 win against FK Spartak Subotica just ten minutes after coming on as a substitute.

 Avramovski was loaned to OFK Beograd, where he made 22 league and 2 cup appearances in the 2015–16 season.

 In summer 2016, Avramovski returned in Red Star Belgrade, and he was licensed for Second qualifying round of the 2016–17 UEFA Europa League season.
 After some injury problems, he failed to play, and spent the rest of a year without any official matches for the club.
 As he was not licensed for the Serbian SuperLiga already, Avramovski terminated his contract and left the club in December of the same year.